ymattw/googs/README.md

 client, err := googs.LoadClient(secretFile)
 // if err != nil { ... }

-// Webscoket is connected, ready to use the APIs
+// Websocket is connected, ready to use the APIs
 ```

 ### Demo